 remarkable feature of the Campi Flegrei.
 The

-that "grass doesn't grow on Monte Nuovo," then
+"grass doesn't grow on Monte Nuovo," then points out how

 (See the main article on Monte Nuovo.)

 the geology of the Bay of Naples, click

 Solfatara is the ever bubbling sulfur pit just south of Pozzuoli; it is one of the greatest tourist attractions in the area.
 Sulfur fumaroles vent themselves all over the place, and you may see entire families out for a Sunday stroll suddenly stop and run over to one and stick their heads right into the stygian stench.
 These are not practitioners of some cult of Neo-Nasal Masochism, for besides use in vulcanizing rubber, making matches, gunpowder, insecticides and industrial-grade brimstone with which to pave the "broad way to destruction," sulfur has putative healing powers, so if the stuff shoots up right beside the road, free for the snorting, why should you pay for the privilege at one of the many spas around town?)

 [update: tragic update